-As with the trend, the issue AI solves is timing.
-One IBM client, a card processor, has a need for increasing the accuracy of its AI in determining which trades or transactions have a high-risk exposure before settlement.
+As discussed, AI can help solve the timing issue.
+One IBM client, a card processor, wants to increase the accuracy of its AI in determining which trades or transactions have a high-risk exposure before settlement.

-Much like its predecessors in this list, enhancement of rules-based approaches with AI co-located on their Z system allowed them to increase the accuracy of these predictions drastically without any impact on their service level agreements.
-Unlike the others listed, this client leveraged deploying their TensorFlow AI models on IBM z/OS Container Extensions (zCX) rather than into CICS through MLz.
+As with other situations, the enhancement of rules-based approaches with AI that is colocated on their IBM Z system allowed them to increase the accuracy of these predictions drastically without any impact on their service level agreements.
+Unlike the others listed, this client used the deployment of their TensorFlow AI models on IBM z/OS Container Extensions (zCX) rather than into CICS through MLz.

-For more information about zCX, see:
+For more information about zCX, see What is z/OS Container Extensions?